 - Lean meat, cooked or grilled, such as skinless chicken, fish and turkey;

 - Water and fruit juices.

-In addition to food it is important to give preference to boiled and grilled preparations.
-When the food is cooked, it is the only method that ensures that no fat is added to the food
+In addition to food it is important to give preference to cooked and grilled foods when cooked because these are the ways of cooking that do not add any fat to the food.

 What not to eat during a gallbladder crisis

 The forbidden foods in a gallbladder crisis are fatty foods like:

 - Whole wheat milk, cottage cheese and whole yogurt,

 - Yellow cheeses like parmesan and standard mines;

 - Fatty meats like pork chops, sausage, duck or goose;

 - Offals such as liver, heart, kidney or gizzard;